-This post may contain affiliate links.
-This means, if you click a link and make a purchase, I may receive a small commission at NO extra cost to you.
+This post contains affiliate links.
+This means, if you click a link and make a purchase, I may earn a small commission at NO extra cost to you.
 I appreciate any and all support! <3

 DIY Reindeer Gift Bags

 These DIY Reindeer Gift Bags are simple, but ADORABLE!
 They were inspired by these DIY Reindeer Candy Canes.